makerdao/auction-demo-keeper/README.md

 ### transact.js

 The Transact module hsndles calculation of gas costs and the signing and sending of transactions.
-It also has a major class called `GemoetricGasPrice` which is used to get a geometric gas price that increases geometrically.
+It also has a major class called `GemoetricGasPrice` which is used to get a geometric gas price that increases geometrically with respect to time and the fixed coefficient

 ## Installation